Two are Better Than One

 And no matter how long we wait, trusting and hoping for the Lord to answer our prayer, we can be assured He is watching and perfecting all that concerns us (Psalm 138:8).

-Not long ago, the Lord blessed me with a new friend!
+Then it happened, the Lord blessed me with a new friend!
 Knowing I hate to drive, let alone in pouring rain and delivering my mom to the airport, the Lord gave me the gift of an angel who offered to drive!
-I can never repay my new friend for listening in on my conversation in our new member’s class at Church, and promptly offering up her portable sewing machine to use during my mom’s visit.
+I can never repay my kindhearted friend for listening in on my conversation in our new member’s class at Church and promptly offering up her portable sewing machine to use during my mom’s visit.
 Only God!!

 Then again, He blessed me with a beautiful reminder of how friendships are sown, no matter how insignificant the output, a work of the Lord when we are serving Him.
 Working in the CCBS library, for a couple of years, I met Melinda.
 Melinda says I was her first friend on campus! *Tears*